-The NRC staff reviewed the following channels documented in Table 1 of the FIP, which supports monitoring of HCVS effluent, HCVS effluent temperature, and HCVS effluent radiation.
-The NRC staff confirmed that effluent radiation monitor provides sufficient range to adequately indicate effluent discharge radiation levels.
+The NRC staff reviewed the following channels documented in Table 1 of the FIP, which support monitoring of HCVS effluent; HCVS effluent temperature and HCVS effluent radiation (wetwell vent line radiation).
+The NRC staff found that effluent radiation monitor provides sufficient range to adequately indicate effluent discharge radiation levels.

-In Section III.B.1.2.9 of its FIP, the licensee described the ion chamber detector installed at 369'-6" elevation of the reactor building.
-The process and control module is installed at the ROS (administration building 272') with local indication.
-The licensee stated the detector is qualified for the anticipated environment at the vent pipe during accident conditions.
-The licensee further stated that the process and control module is qualified for the expected conditions at the ROS.
-The NRC staff reviewed the qualification summary information provided in Table 1 of the FIP and finds that it appears to meet the guidance.
+In Section III.B.1.2.9 of its FIP, the licensee described the ion chamber detectors installed at the 195' elevation of the Unit 2 reactor building and the 165' elevation of the Unit 3 reactor building.
+The process and control module is installed at the ROS (radwaste building 135') with local indication.
+The licensee stated in Table 1 that the detector is qualified for the anticipated environment at the vent pipe during accident conditions.
+The licensee further stated that the process and control module is qualified for the expected conditions at the ROS (radwaste building 135').
+The NRC staff reviewed the qualification summary information provided in Section III.B.1.2.9 and Table 1 of the FIP and finds that it appears to be consistent with the guidance.